ibm-cloud-docs/apiconnect/getting-started-admin.md

 Set up {{site.data.keyword.apiconnect_short}} so your users can develop APIs, publish them to consumers, and manage usage and lifecycles.
 {: shortdesc}

-When you provision your Reserved service, API Connect is configured with your administrator account and a default gateway service for controlling access to APIs.
+When you provision your Reserved instance, API Connect is configured with your administrator account and a default gateway service for controlling access to APIs.
 Just add users!

 If you're not an admin, see [Getting started as a user](/docs/apiconnect?topic=apiconnect-getting-started) for instructions on signing in to {{site.data.keyword.apiconnect_short}}.
 {: note}